microsoft/nni/README.md

 -----------------------------------------------------------------------
 ```

-* Open the `Web UI url` in your browser, you can view detail information of the experiment and all the submitted trial jobs as shown below.
+* Open the `Web UI url` in your browser, you can view detailed information of the experiment and all the submitted trial jobs as shown below.
 [Here](https://nni.readthedocs.io/en/stable/Tutorial/WebUI.html) are more Web UI pages.

 <table style="border: none">
     <th><img src="./docs/img/webui-img/full-oview.png" alt="drawing" width="395" height="300"/></th>